W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 ::: details Expanded
 You cannot resolve the authority problem by depreciating the power of your mind.
 ²To do so [depreciate the power of your mind] is to deceive yourself, and this [deceiving yourself] will hurt you because you really understand the strength of the mind.
-³You also realise that you cannot weaken it [your mind], any more than you can weaken God.
+³You also realize that you cannot weaken it [your mind], any more than you can weaken God.
 ⁴The ‘devil’ is a frightening concept because he [the devil] seems to be extremely powerful and extremely active.
 ⁵He [the devil] is perceived as a force in combat with God, battling Him [God] for possession of His [God’s] creations.
 ⁶The devil deceives by lies, and builds kingdoms in which everything is in direct opposition to God.